leandrosardi/progressjs/README.md

 # 6. Appendix: Progress.Js Internals

+Here are 2 examples about 2 wrong ways about how to run a pool of AJAX calls.
+Finally, at the end, there is an example of the right way to do it.

 ## 6.1.
-One Wrong 1: Launching Many AJAX Calls in Parallel
+Wrong Way 1: Launching Many AJAX Calls in Parallel

 This appreach generates an overload at the server side.